raspberrypilearning/weather-station-guide/software.md

 There are three ways to install the software.
 Each has its advantages and disadvantages.
 We recommend that you read through each before deciding which one is best for you.

 ## Method 1: Pre-built SD card image

 In some ways this is the easiest method.
 However there are some disadvantages:
 - The image will not be updated for every new Raspbian release so the update/upgrade process (step 2) may take longer.
 - Any hardware problems may be much harder to diagnose.
 Using either of the other methods is much more likely to reveal individual errors and make them simpler to correct.
 If you contact Weather Station support with problems having used the pre-built image, you will probably be asked to try again using the more manual methods.
+- The image is intended to be run on a Raspberry Pi 2 (the model that shipped with the kit) or a Pi 3.
+If you're using something else (an older Pi or a Pi Zero), it will not work without some tinkering.
+- The image is based on the stripped-down 'lite' build of Raspbian.
+Therefore it does not have any graphical software such as LibreOffice installed and all configuration (e.g. connecting to a wifi network) will have to be performed using the command line and by editing text files.

+To use the image, do the following:

 1. Download the [Weather Station image](https://downloads.raspberrypi.org/weather_station/images/weather_station-2016-03-24/) and [burn it](https://www.raspberrypi.org/learning/software-guide/) to your SD card.